 relocations are a workaround for external data symbols from

-uniqueness requirement, a PC-relative data relocation in an executable
+equality requirement, a PC-relative data relocation in an

-must resolve to the same address as its counterpart in a shared
+executable must resolve to the same address as its counterpart in a

-object—this is why GOT indirection is used for symbols not known to be
+shared object—this is why GOT indirection is used for symbols not known

 Variable accesses do not have the same semantics - so the PC-relative data relocation type cannot be reused on a call instruction.